hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 ## Identify good at
 Find what you're good at, what you enjoy, what pays well, what's needed in the world.
 Make list.

 Do some research into careers and industries that include the things you enjoy doing.
-Learn what the industry pay
+Learn what the industry pay rates and lifestyle it offers.

+See if the cause or company is working toward something meaningful and that aligns with what’s needed in the world.

+This exercise can also be explained by Japanese concept known as [Ikigai](https://medium.com/better-humans/the-japanese-concept-ikigai-is-a-formula-for-happiness-and-meaning-8e497e5afa99)

+##

 ---